 1. Using All Black Color Scheme

-We have all grown up reading books and they are generally printed on a white paper with black ink for the typeface and this has led us to hardwire ourselves to prefer black on white instead of the other way around.
+We have all grown up reading books and they are generally printed on white paper with black ink for the typeface and this has led us to hardwire ourselves to prefer black on white instead of the other way around.
 When computers first came around, they were monochrome.
-This meant having a black background with green text on it, imagine seeing that every day, eew.
+This meant having a black background with green text on it, imagine seeing that every day, new.

 2. Using Outdated Templates

 If you plan on using a template for your website you may want to reconsider your options.
-There’s nothing wrong with using premade template but often times these templates are old and outdated which means it’ll make your website very slow and stagnant and not responsive and dynamic as you would like it to be.
+There’s nothing wrong with using premade templates but often these templates are old and outdated which means it’ll make your website very slow and stagnant and not responsive and dynamic as you would like it to be.

 You can either get HTML templates or you can use a CMS like WordPress.
 WordPress as a CMS is free to use and offers so many additional functionalities that you would get tired of experimenting but the options wouldn’t run out.